LautaroParada/eod-data/README.md

 ## Disclaimer [:arrow_up:](#eod-historical-data-sdk)

 The information in this document is for informational and educational purposes only.
-Nothing in this document may be construed as financial, legal or tax advice.
+Nothing in this document can be construed as financial, legal, or tax advice.
 The content of this document is solely the opinion of the author, who is not a licensed financial advisor or registered investment advisor.
 The author is not affiliated as a promoter of EOD Historical Data services.

 This document is not an offer to buy or sell financial instruments.
 Never invest more than you can afford to lose.
 You should consult a registered professional advisor before making any investment.